Let L-410 Turbolet: Design

 The Let L-410 Turbolet is an unpressurized all-metal high-wing commuter aircraft.
 It is characterised by its relatively low maintenance and operating costs, as well as its adaptable design, which includes special interchangeable configurations.
 All models are equipped with a retractable undercarriage.
-The L-410 UVP-E features two hydraulic circuits, one being the primary and the other intended for emergencies; the main electrical system operates with 28V DC.
+The L410 UVP-E features two hydraulic circuits, one being the primary and the other intended for emergencies; the main electrical system operates with 28V DC.
 The de-icing system is leading edge pneumatic deicers and electrical heating of propellers, cockpit windshields and pitot-static system heads.
 The maximum take-off weight of the L-410 UVP-E is 6400 kg with the possibility of an increase to 6600 kg for the E9 and E20 variants, possessing a maximum seating capacity of between 17 and 19 passengers.
-The L-410 UVP-E is equipped with Avia V 510 five-blade propellers.
+The L410 UVP-E is equipped with Avia V 510 five-blade propellers.

 The L 410 UVP-E20 is certified on the basis of FAR 23 either Amendment 34 or Amendment 41.
 It is certified by the European Union, the Russian Federation, the United States, Brazil, Argentina, Chile, Peru, Venezuela, Cuba, India, Nepal, Philippines, Korea, Indonesia, Republic of South Africa, Algeria, Australia, Taiwan, Turkey, and many other countries accepting some of the previous certificates.
 The aircraft has also been approved for operation in a number of other countries, such as Kenya, Tanzania, Uganda, Tunisia, Colombia, Venezuela, South Korea and others.
 The airplane is certified for IFR operation, CAT I ILS approaches, and flights in icing conditions.